MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 layout: post
 title:  "Modernizing the Partner Experience of Mentor Collective's SaaS Platform"
 excerpt: |
-   Mentor Collective's journey from a basic dashboard to an intuitive platform saw a 116% user engagement surge.
+   Mentor Collective's journey from a basic dashboard to an intuitive platform led to a 116% user engagement surge.
 This case study highlights a blend of tech, user empathy, and team synergy in modernizing a tool essential for higher-ed administrators.
 thumbnail: "/images/cover-partner-experience-refresh-mentor-collective.jpg"
 date:   2023-09-03 13:30:00 +0200
 lang: en